 There are some very nice touches in this movie.
-Juliet’s father has trained her with a soccer ball from birth, so she is a womens soccer coach.
+Juliet (Luana Piova) has been trained with a soccer ball from birth, so she is a womens soccer coach.
 When she and Romeo compare their soccer scars on their first date, it leads to a passionate kiss.
 But Romeo is unable to consummate their passion when surrounded by Palmeiras logos.

 The making of the film

 Director Barreto included documentary footage of fans in the São Paulo Pacaembu Stadium which, along with the staged fan reactions, portrays a real sense of futbol passion.
 He used 600 real Palmeiras and Corinthians fans in the wedding scene, with each side displaying their tifo over the church pews.

 Barreto also reenacted actual gameplay from 1999, using players who look like the original stars from a birds eye view.
 In that year, Palmeiras went to Tokyo to play in the Toyota Cup against ManU.
 This footage is displayed on a small TV screen so that he did not have to reenact that game.